Touchstone Glazing / Help & Advice

 Q. Are you allowed to use double glazing for Listed Buildings?

-Q. How long does it take to recieve Listed building consent?
+Q. How long does it take to receive Listed building consent?

-Touchstone offers a comprehensive service to support applications including scale drawings, site meetings with conservation officers, architects and if necessary window condition reports.
-Touchstone can also offer testimonials and evidence from similar completed work when applying for double glazing in a listed building.
+Touchstone offers a comprehensive service to support applications including scale drawings, site meetings with Conservation Officers, Architects and, if necessary, window condition reports.
+We can also offer testimonials and evidence from similar completed work when applying for double glazing in a listed building.

 Q. Do we need Listed building consent in order to change our windows in a Listed building or heritage site?